scottmangiapane/scottmangiapane/README.md

 ### Hello there 👋

 I'm Scott Mangiapane, a software engineer from Chicago, IL.
-I first started programming on my TI-84 graphing calculator in my high school math class.
+I first started programming on my TI-84 graphing calculator back in high school math class.
 Since then I've been obsessed...
 Check out what I've been up to below.

 > "Programming isn't about what you know; it's about what you can figure out." – Chris Pine
 >